 The procedure is performed under general anesthesia and takes 2-3 hours to complete.
 Between 8 and 10 stitches are used to make the stomach smaller, all through endoscopy and without abdominal incisions or removal of the stomach.

-Advantages and Disadvantages of sleeve gastrectomy:
+Advantages and Disadvantages of Endoscopic Sleeve Gastrectomy (ESG):

 - No surgery is required